 How to Build an Automated Invoice Processing System Using LeapOCR

-We’ll focus on Python 3.9+ and the async-first SDK.
-If you’d rather use TypeScript, Go, another language, or call the HTTP API directly, you can find language-specific guides and reference docs at LeapOCR docs.
+We’ll work with Python 3.9+ and the async-first SDK.
+If you prefer TypeScript, Go, or direct HTTP API calls, you can find language-specific guides at LeapOCR docs.

 What You’ll Build: From Inbox to Structured Invoice Records

-- A small Python service sends them to LeapOCR
+- A Python service submits files to LeapOCR

-- LeapOCR returns structured JSON (invoice number, dates, totals, vendor, etc.)
+- LeapOCR returns structured JSON containing invoice numbers, dates, totals, vendor details, and other fields

-- Your service stores that data and syncs it to your accounting or ERP system
+- Your service stores the data and syncs it to accounting or ERP systems

-Think of this guide as a reference architecture.
-You can adapt the pieces to FastAPI, Django, Celery, your message queue of choice, or whatever stack you already have.
+You can adapt this architecture to FastAPI, Django, Celery, any message queue, or whatever stack you’re already using.

 Architecture Overview: The Core Building Blocks